Carlos Dunlap

 Carlos Dunlap (born February 28, 1989) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He played college football for the Florida Gators, who won the 2009 BCS National Championship Game.
 He was selected by the Cincinnati Bengals in the second round of the 2010 NFL draft.
+During his last season, he won Super Bowl LVII as a member of the Kansas City Chiefs.

 Early life

 Dunlap was born in North Charleston, South Carolina.
 He attended Fort Dorchester High School in North Charleston, where he played for the Fort Dorchester Patriots high school football team.
 During his junior year, he made 103 tackles, 22 for loss and 9 quarterback sacks.
 As a senior, he recorded 105 tackles, 35 for loss and 24 sacks and was chosen to play in the first Offense-Defense All-American Bowl.

 Considered a five-star recruit by Rivals.com, Dunlap was listed as the No. 1 weakside defensive end in the nation in 2007.
 He chose Florida over offers from Clemson, South Carolina, Auburn, and Tennessee.